sublevelgames/sublevelgames.github.io/_posts/2022-10-27-pipe-match.md

 <a href="https://html5.gamemonetize.co/pyke54t83mxkyomgt8bi4pz51rgkymi3/" class="btn btn-primary btn-lg">Play at ▶️gamemonetize.com</a>

+<a href="https://www.addictinggames.com/puzzle/daily-pipe-match" class="btn btn-primary btn-lg">Play at 🔥addictinggames.com</a>
+- This version offers daily puzzles.
+To play previous puzzles, click on the calendar and choose a past day.

 Pipe Match is a rotating card game where the goal is to connect all pipes to the end.

 Click on a pipe to rotate it clockwise.
 Pipes that are faded out are not connected and pipes with a dark gray background can't be moved.
 To undo a previous move, click the rotating arrow button.
 To restart the whole puzzle, click the arrow in the circle.